-Model variants
+Model Variants

-The impact of changes in major model assumptions on results is assessed in a sensitivity analysis (Table 4.1).
+The impact of changes in major model assumptions on results is assessed in a sensitivity analysis (Table 1).
 It is not clear whether all cancers are preceded by adenomas or if some lesions grow directly into cancer without a preceding adenoma.
 Furthermore, the mean and variance of the dwelling time between onset of a progressive adenoma and clinical cancer are uncertain.
-Therefore, in one model variant, no variation is assumed in duration between the onset of a progressive adenoma and clinical diagnosis of cancer, i.e., a fixed sojourn time of 20 years.
-In the other model, the average duration between onset of a progressive adenoma and the clinical diagnosis of cancer of 20 years is changed to 10 years, and the percentage of cancers preceded by adenomas has been chosen to simulate the same adenoma prevalence and colorectal cancer incidence as in the basic expert model.
-The costs of screening and surveillance procedures are varied to 50% and 200% of the expert estimate, because of the large range of published cost estimates.
+Therefore, in one model variant, no variation is assumed in duration between the onset of a progressive adenoma and the clinical diagnosis of cancer, i.e., a fixed sojourn time of 20 years.
+In the other model, the average duration between the onset of a progressive adenoma and the clinical diagnosis of cancer of 20 years is changed to 10 years, and the percentage of cancers preceded by adenomas is decreased from 100% to 70%.
+The preclinical incidence of nonprogressive adenomas has been chosen to simulate the same adenoma prevalence and colorectal cancer incidence as in the basic expert model.
+The costs of screening and surveillance procedures are varied to 50% and 200% of the expert estimate because of the large range of published cost estimates.